raveerocks/courses/001-scaler-academy/001-accelerate-your-tech-career/001-math/025-Number Of Open Doors/README.md

-# Number Of Open Doors
+# Number of Open Doors

 ## Problem Description
 Given an integer A which denotes the number of doors in a row numbered 1 to A. All the doors are closed initially.